 These might include cash individual savings accounts (ISAs), fixed rate savings accounts, regular savings accounts or notice accounts.

 For example, cash ISAs are tax-efficient accounts, so any interest you earn won’t be subject to income tax.
 You also don’t need to declare your cash ISA savings on your tax return.
 Fixed rate savings accounts, meanwhile, pay a fixed return over a set period (you can also get fixed rate cash ISAs).
-Terms typically range from one year to five years, so whichever term you go for, you need to make sure you are comfortable with not having access to your money for that period of time.
+Terms typically range from one year to five years, so whichever term you go for, you need to make sure you are comfortable not having access to your money for that period of time.

 You can find out more about other savings accounts in our guide What are the different types of savings accounts?